pauldevos/fullstack-data-science-old/deploying-ml-microservices.md

 ### Docker
 - [Best practices for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)

+### Async Worker Queue for ML submit requests (Decouples backend)
+- [mlq](https://github.com/tomgrek/mlq) - Asynchronous queue for machine learning jobs
+- Dask
+- Celery

+### Tips
+- Use a queue
+- Don’t tie up your backend webserver; separate any ML processes (on it's own server) from the act of serving up assets and endpoints
+- Ensure everything is stateless and able to operate in parallel

 ### Full Picture Resources
 - [A guide to deploying Machine/Deep Learning model(s) in Production](https://blog.usejournal.com/a-guide-to-deploying-machine-deep-learning-model-s-in-production-e497fd4b734a)